vmhl87/vmhl87/README.md

 [this one](https://github.com/vmhl87/simple-animation-framework).

 [usaco](https://github.com/vmhl87/usaco) is probably my most active repo, which I update every few days.
-I mantain a usaco repo with most of the work I do in my [algorithm design](https://github.com/vmhl87/alg_design) class at school.
+I mantain a github repo with most of the work I do in my [algorithm design](https://github.com/vmhl87/alg_design) class at school.
 It has a bunch of random projects and notes.